MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 > Pro tip: tab complete is your best friend.

 `dotnet new` comes with templates for creating xUnit and nUnit test projects.
-Those are great, but let's use something for `functional programming oriented.` Let's use `Expecto`.
+Those are great, but let's use something `functional programming oriented.` Let's use `Expecto`.

 Expecto publishes a `dotnet` template that we can install and then use.